GEOS-DEV/geosPythonPackages/docs/mesh-doctor.rst

 Displays the neighboring nodes that are closer to each other than a prescribed threshold.
 It is not uncommon to define multiple nodes for the exact same position, which will typically be an issue for ``geos`` and should be fixed.

-.. command-output:: mesh-doctor -i random.vtu collocatedNodes --help
+.. command-output:: mesh-doctor collocatedNodes --help
    :shell:

 ``elementVolumes``